About the author

 echo 1 | sudo tee /sys/class/scsi_device/*/device/rescan

-in Linux or Disk Management in Windows, carefully note the start sector of existing partitions.
-When recreating partitions, ensure the start sector matches exactly to avoid overlap. - Symptom: Filesystem errors after resizing partitions.
+lsblk and fdisk -l in Linux, or use Disk Management in Windows.fdisk in Linux or Disk Management in Windows, carefully note the start sector of existing partitions.
+When recreating partitions, ensure the start sector matches exactly to avoid overlap.sudo e2fsck -f /dev/sdb1

 sudo xfs_repair /dev/sdb1